Heliferepo/epidump_manager/README.md

 # epidump_manager
-A simple manager linked to Epitech/dump repo to fix anytime in one command anything that is provided in the dump repository
+A simple manager linked to the Epitech/dump repository to handle most dump-related problems in one command

-This Dump manager provides thoses commands :
+This dump manager provides thoses commands :

 ```
   -a Rebuild the whole Epitech's dump it ignores every other flags except -h and fails if one flag is false
   -s Rebuild the CSFML with Epitech's script and update SFML with dnf
   -d Update / Install the packages of Epitech's package list
   -b Reinstall blih with Epitech's script